chetnag/PaginationInLWC/README.md

-This Project consists 2 components and 1 Apex Class
+This Project consists of 2 components and 1 Apex Class

 PaginationDemo - Parent Compoenent
 Pagination - Child Component